AnthonyHewins/schwabn/README.md

 ./bin/schwabn # will run bin
 ```

-Now, set the required env vars, and `./bin/schwabn` will run the binary
+Now, set the required env vars, outlined in `.env.tmpl`.
+Then, source those vars, and `./bin/schwabn` will run the binary